-Faith Affiliation: Christian Aid’s values are rooted in our Christian belief
+Faith Affiliation: Christian Aid’s values are rooted in Christian belief

 Their belief that poverty can be ended is based on our understanding of scripture and the work of a creative, loving God.
-We were established so that our sponsoring churches and others ‘could respond to Christ’s command to care for all in need’.
+Established so that sponsoring churches and others ‘could respond to Christ’s command to care for all in need’.

 Their values are based on our understanding of relational theology, which asserts that human beings are called to have a special relationship with God and in turn to have a particular relationship with one another.